 The first Tesla in New Zealand was registered in 2012.

 It was a red Tesla Roadster, one of only a few thousand produced.
-A few years would pass before the Model S began to appear on NZ roads (one used import in late 2014 followed by new registrations in 2015).
+Two years later, the Model S appeared on NZ roads (one used import in late 2014, followed by new registrations in 2015).

 Tesla Motors launched its distributorship in NZ in February 2017, followed by the installation of superchargers in Hamilton, serving the Waikato Expressway.
 The first Tesla store opened in Auckland in June 2018.

-Registrations of the Model S peaked in 2017 – the same year the Model X made its appearance.
+Registrations of the Model S peaked in 2017 – the same year the Model X appeared.

-Tesla owners were early adopters, paying more than $100,000 for the full electric vehicles.
+Tesla owners were early adopters, paying more than $100,000 for the fully electric vehicles.
 The Model X numbers eclipsed those of the Model S in 2018.

 This was enough to cause a noticeable bump in EV market share that month.

-In April 2021 the price of the base Model 3 went from $74,900 to $69,900, then to $66,900 in July.
-Combined with the Clean Car Rebate, the aggressive discounting of the Model 3 no doubt contributed to it becoming the biggest selling new full electric vehicle in NZ by a wide margin.
+In April 2021, the price of the base Model 3 went from $74,900 to $69,900, then to $66,900 in July.
+Combined with the Clean Car Rebate, the aggressive discounting of the Model 3 undoubtedly contributed to it becoming the biggest-selling new full electric vehicle in NZ by a wide margin.

-However, the long delay in delivery lead to some clever individuals selling their Model 3’s for as much as $75k (giving them a tidy profit of as much as $13k including the rebate).
+The long delay in delivery led to some clever individuals selling their Model 3’s for as much as $75k (giving them a tidy profit of as much as $13k, including the rebate).

 With a powertrain comparable to the Model 3, the Y offers substantially more interior room.